jonrau1/ElectricEye/docs/setup/Setup_AWS.md

     python3 eeauditor/controller.py -t AWS -a AWS_IAM_Auditor
     ```

     - 5D.
 Evaluate your AWS environment against a specific Check within any Auditor, it is ***not required*** to specify the Auditor name as well.
-The below examples runs the "[Athena.1] Athena workgroups should be configured to enforce query result encryption" check.
+The below examples runs the `[Athena.1] Athena workgroups should be configured to enforce query result encryption` check.

     ```bash
     python3 eeauditor/controller.py -t AWS -c athena_workgroup_encryption_check